View Peter Romeo's Obituary on thedailyjournal.com and share memories

 Very special gratitude for the loving support that was provided to Pete and Danielle by their private care giver, Robin Higbee and the Red Oak Hospice team; especially their nurse, Sara and care giver, Michelle, as well as the ministry and inspiration provided by hospice chaplain, R.J.

-Relatives and friends are invited to attend the Funeral Liturgy at The Parish of the Holy Cross / Church of the Immaculate Conception, 312 N. Pearl Street, Bridgeton on Friday morning November 11th at 11o'clock.
+Relatives and friends are invited to attend the Funeral Liturgy at The Parish of the Holy Cross / Church of the Immaculate Conception, 312 N. Pearl Street, Bridgeton on Friday morning November 15th at 11 o'clock.

 Friends will be received at the church on Friday morning from 9:30 until 11:00.